 Fit to Child

-This model is 3 years, 10 months, 32 lbs and 38.5″.
+This model is 3 years, 10 months, 32 pounds and 38.5″.
 The harness is at her shoulders, in the same position as above.
 The buckle, which can be in any position for forward facing mode, remains on position 2.

 CSFTL recommends that in addition to meeting all fit requirements for using a belt positioning booster, children be at least 5 years old and have the maturity to sit correctly 100% of the time before moving to a booster.